evilsoft/crocks/docs/src/pages/docs/monoids/Assign.md

 Assign :: Object -> Assign Object
 ```

-`Assign` is constructed by calling the constructor with an `Object` instance,
+`Assign` is constructed by calling the constructor with an `Object` instance.
-returning a new `Assign`, wrapping the reference to the provided `Object`.
+This will return a new `Assign` instance, wrapping the reference to the
+provided `Object`.

 ```javascript
 import Assign from 'crocks/Assign'